openstack/ironic/doc/source/admin/cleaning.rst

     }]
   }

-In the above example, the driver's RAID interface would configure hardware RAID without non-root volumes, and then all devices would be erased (in that order).
+In the above example, the node's RAID interface would configure hardware RAID without non-root volumes, and then all devices would be erased (in that order).